bcrowe/bryan-crowe.com/_posts/2014-03-29-cakephp-3-0-models.markdown

 date:   2014-03-29 15:54:17
 ---

-Models in CakePHP 3.0 have been split into two seperate ideas: Tables and Entities.
+Models in CakePHP 3.0 have been split into two separate ideas: Tables and Entities.
 A Table represents a table in your database which is reminiscent of the all-encapsulating Model classes in previous versions of CakePHP.
 Table classes reside within `src/Model/Table` and have took on a plural form: `class ArticlesTable extends Table` and `ArticlesTable.php`.
 Entities on the other hand, represent an individual row within a database table.
 Entities reside within `src/Model/Entity` and are in singular form: `class Article extends Entity` and `ArticleEntity.php`.
 This introduces a seperation of concerns.

-For example, in CakePHP 2.x you could aquaint a "virtual field" that concatenates two fields together using the `$virtualFields` property within a Model:
+For example, in CakePHP 2.x you could acquaint a "virtual field" that concatenates two fields together using the `$virtualFields` property within a Model:

 {% highlight php %}
 <?php